-Mr. Anand S. Kabra (DIN: 00016010) retires by the rotation and being eligible, has offered himself for reappointment at the ensuing Annual General Meeting ("AGM").
+- Mrs. Ekta A. Kabra (DIN: 07088898) retires by the rotation and being eligible, has offered herself for reappointment at the ensuing Annual General Meeting ("AGM"). - Mr. Atanu Maity is appointed as Chief Executive Officer Extrusion Division of the company w.e.f 10th May, 2022.